Tim Johnson (South Dakota politician): Defense

 Johnson was the only seated member of Congress to have a son or daughter serving in the active duty military when the Senate voted to approve the use of force in Iraq.
-Johnson's oldest son, Brooks, served in the Army's 101st Airborne Division, which would surely be mobilized to fight in Iraq.
+His oldest son, Brooks, served in the Army's 101st Airborne Division, which would surely be mobilized to fight in Iraq.
 Johnson ultimately voted to permit the use of force, and his son served in Iraq, having already served in other conflicts in Bosnia and Kosovo.
 Brooks Johnson later also served in the conflict in Afghanistan.